konkolorado/serverscoop/README.md

 - You can use recover() to regain control of a goroutine that is unwinding due to a panic

+- Only exported types, variables, constants, functions, or packages get their documentation formatted via godoc

 - Check your current go environment
   ```go env [ENV_VAR]```